 It depends on the hack.
 If the hackers simply added some code or files to your site, it’s usually pretty quick to remove that.
 If they have done damage to the content or appearance of your site or if they have infected your server/hosting with malware also, it’s a much more complicated fix.
-In many cases, the hack can be removed, your site can be upgraded to more modern security practices, and Google can be notified about the hack repair for $349 or less.
+In many cases, the hack can be removed, your site can be upgraded to more modern security practices, and Google can be notified about the hack repair for only $250.
 Once you submit your site information to us, we can investigate provide you with a more exact estimate based on your unique situation.

 Yes and no. Yes, restoring your site from a backup will make the problem go away temporarily.
 But if you determine how the hackers broke in and block them from getting in that way, you will typically just get hacked again within the day or two after you restore your site.

 Yes and no. Yes, there are tools that can identify and remove hacked files, but those tools won’t also fix the source of the hack and that means the hackers will be back and will just hack your site again.
 What we provide differs as we not only clean up the initial damage, but also stick with you to determine the cause of the hack so we can block the hackers from getting back into your site again.
 Especially if you’re running ongoing SEO or marketing campaigns, it is crucial to make sure you don’t keep getting hacked over again.